Windows OS Hub

 Configuring Kerberos Token Size Using the MaxTokenSize Parameter

-Recently I’ve faced a quite interesting problem when some users are unable to authenticate on some domain services due to exceeding the maximum size of the Kerberos ticket.
+Recently I’ve faced quite an interesting problem when some users are unable to authenticate on some domain services due to exceeding the maximum size of the Kerberos ticket.
 In this article, we’ll show you how to determine the size of a Kerberos ticket for a specific user and increase the buffer to store the token using the MaxTokenSize parameter.

 In our case, the problem has shown itself in this way.
 Some users were unable to access some of the domain services.